 Moreover, the York SR team's evidentiary findings and conclusions conflict.
 In the SR on gender-affirming hormone therapy, the "moderate and high quality" studies showed improved depression, anxiety, and suicidality (see Supplementary Table).
 Every study showed statistically significant improvements with a substantial magnitude of effect.
 No study showed a lack of improvement and no study showed worsening outcomes.
-It is then peculiar that the York SR team concluded that "There was limited evidence regarding gender dysphoria, body satisfaction, psychosocial and cognitive outcomes, and fertility."
-There are five studies that were classified as "low quality" and discarded.
-Of note, Tordoff et al was excluded due to scoring low on the authors' adapted NOS.
-However, this study shows statistically significant reductions in depression and suicidality.
+It is thus peculiar that the York SR team concluded that "There was limited evidence regarding gender dysphoria, body satisfaction, psychosocial and cognitive outcomes, and fertility."
+There are five studies that were classified as